daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D8: Aug 8 2017

+**Today's Progress**: Dedicated my evening to it.
+Did some JavaScript lessons on loops, then some CodeWars, then finally some CodeCademy Command Line sessions.

+**Thoughts:** Why is it so hard to get myself motivated and consistent with this?

 ## R1D5-7: July 30-Aug 1 2017

 **Today's Progress**: Finished JavaScript Basics and now onto Loops, Arrays, and Objects.
 This is all revision but is filling some good gaps.